microsoft/nni/docs/SearchSpaceSpec.md

 The candidate type and value for variable is here:

 * {"_type":"choice","_value":options}
-   * Which means the variable value is one of the options, which should be a list The elements of options can themselves be [nested] stochastic expressions.
+   * Which means the variable value is one of the options, which should be a list.
+The elements of options can themselves be [nested] stochastic expressions.
 In this case, the stochastic choices that only appear in some of the options become conditional parameters.
 <br/>

 * {"_type":"randint","_value":[upper]}